 Kathleen Flinn, author of “The Kitchen Counter Cooking School,” chats about her journey from a Le Cordon Bleu graduate to a teacher in Seattle home kitchens.

-Why exactly does a flaccid, four-pound, gray-brown piece of beef shaped roughly like the state of Tennessee inspire Proustian prose and evoke deep pleasure?
+How is it that a hunk of beef shaped like the state of Tennessee can inspire Proustian prose and elicit such pleasure?

 David tries his hand–and The One’s patience–at making a luxuriously rich, make-you-go-wobbly-in-the-knees duck stock.
 And he succeeds, on all counts.